Minden-Ravensberg: Geography

-Minden was the regional capital in that time, whith other cities such as Bielefeld and Herford being of lower importance.
-Minden-Ravensberg had a population of 160,301 in 1800 and an area of 2,113 km² in 1806.
+Minden was the regional capital in that time, with other cities such as Bielefeld and Herford being of lower importance.
+Minden-Ravensberg had a population of 160,301 in 1800 and an area of 2,113 km2 in 1806.

 Present-day

 The territory of Minden-Ravensberg is now within northeastern North Rhine-Westphalia and part of Ostwestfalen-Lippe.
 It roughly encompasses the districts of Minden-Lübbecke, Herford, northern Gütersloh, and Bielefeld, as greatest town and economic center.
 Because it belonged to Brandenburg-Prussia for centuries, Minden-Ravensberg is today regarded as a cultural region differing from its neighbors by its Lutheranism and special economic development.